mjnguyen/Community-Asset-Bundle/CommunityAssets/CommunityAssetsReadme.txt

 Now works through a patcher
--Allows to easily download and patch the CAB to the latest version -downloads and install automatically to the modloader folder
+-Allows to easily download and patch the CAB to the latest version -downloads and install automatically to the mods folder

 Added the Valkyrie II